1. Get started

 clear,remove,delete

-• Click the and then click card, day, period or resource name, or
+1. Click the and then click card, day, period or resource name

-• Right mouse click any card, day, period or resource name and choose Clear from the context menu
+2. Alternatively, right-click any card, day, period or resource name and choose Clear

 Cleared cards will be placed outside the timetable, along with other unscheduled cards.

-• Click the and then click the top right corner, or
+1. Click the and then click the timetable's top right corner (the area above unscheduled cards)

-• Hold Shift key while clicking the sponge tool
+2. Alternatively, hold Shift key while clicking the

-• Right mouse click unscheduled card(s) and choose Delete from the context menu
+• Right-click unscheduled card(s) and choose Delete from the context menu

 • Select one or multiple unscheduled cards and then press CtrlCmd + Backspace